|

 the forum applies, except to the termination date of the order,

+which is determined under the law of original issuing state.
 When parties own property in a state other than the forum,

 should the court apply the law of the state where the property